Surendra-Bhujel/billingsystem/README.md

 ## Features

-- Customer detail record should include: {name, house number, and units of electricity used}
+-Model.Customer detail record should include: {name, house number, and units of electricity used}

 -Should be able to input the units consumed